IFM-Ulm/ro-pr-fw/Readme.md

 In this example, one child implementation run uses the constraints, which places ring-oscillators in SLICEs marked with ''A'', another child implementation places them in SLICEs marked with ''B''.
 By running the placement algorithm until no further placement is possible, the whole chip area is successively covered.
-The placement algorithm itself can be found in the file\emph{help_create_constrsets_runs.tcl}, but it only calculates coordinates at which ring-oscillators can be placed.
+The placement algorithm itself can be found in the file help_create_constrsets_runs.tcl, but it only calculates coordinates at which ring-oscillators can be placed.
-For the placement itself, a sub-function defined in \emph{impl_place_route_ro4.tcl} is then called with these coordinates propagated.
+For the placement itself, a sub-function defined in impl_place_route_ro4.tcl is then called with these coordinates propagated.
 With this hierarchical approach, it is easy to change the underlying ring-oscillator with a different implementation or even a different type of circuit.

 Two necessary files for data analysis are created when the implementation runs are created.